-Lissa Walls Vahldiek, CEO, has been in the newspaper business since 1980.
+Lissa Walls, CEO, has been in the newspaper business since 1980.
 She began her career as a reporter for the Rosenberg (Texas) Herald Coaster owned by Hartman Newspapers, Inc. and became COO of SNI in 1985.
 She was elected CEO in March 2014.
 She serves on the boards of the Southern Newspaper Publishers Association Foundation, Mutual Insurance Company, PAGE and Trinity University.
 She was born in Guntersville, Alabama and moved to the Houston, Texas, area with her family in 1973.
 She is a 1980 graduate of Trinity University in San Antonio, Texas.
-Vahldiek lives in Houston, Texas, with her husband, Paul R. Vahldiek, Jr.
+Walls lives in Houston, Texas.

 Dolph Tillotson, president, has been in the newspaper business since 1969.
 He began his career in news, and he has served as general manager, publisher and president for two community newspaper companies â€“ Southern and Boone Newspapers, Inc.